Book Online 24/7

 Please reach us at 727-213-8811 if you cannot find an answer to your question.

-That depends on your skin and how you care for the brows, but typically you would get a 6 week touchup then a refresh touchup evey 1-3 years.
-Pigment fades over time.
+That depends on your skin, lifestyle, and how well you care of the eyeliner.
+Typically you would get a 6-week touch-up then a refresh touchup every 1-3 years because the pigment fades over time.

 2 hours.

 Varies from person to person.
 Everybody is different.
 We use numbing cream, but some people still feel a little discomfort.
 Don't worry.
-Everybody makes it through.
+Almost everyone makes it through.
 (Note: Eyeliner and lips are more sensitive than brows.)

 Black, brow, or blue.
 Black is by far the most popular.
 If you want brows or blue, let us know beforehand.

 Permanent makeup takes 6 weeks to heal.
-After the 6 weeks of healing, if needed, you will likely need a 6 week touchup to darken the pigment and do some fine tuning on the shape.
-We cannot do touchups before the 6 weeks are over because your skin needs time to heal properly and the color and shape need to set.
-(Touchups not included.)
+After the 6 weeks of healing, if needed, you will likely need a 6-week touch-up to darken the pigment and do some fine tuning on the shape.
+We cannot do touch-ups before the 6 weeks are over because your skin needs time to heal properly and the color and shape need to set.

-6-Week Yes.
-You should expect to get a 6-week touchup to darken, thicken, and fine tune the shape; then, a refresh touchup every 1-3 years.
+Yes.
+You should expect to get a 6-week touch-up to darken, thicken, and fine tune the shape; then, a refresh touch-up every 1-3 years.
+The pigment fades over time by design.

 Permanent makeup fades over time so there is maintenance involved, but it is better than doing your makeup everyday.
-Results vary widely depending on how your skin heals, how well your skin accepts pigment, and
+Results vary widely depending on your skin type, how well your skin heals, how well your skin accepts pigment, and your lifestyle.

 Note that we typically play it safe on the first procedure with eyeliner by making it a little narrower than requested.
 We do this because clients can overestimate how thick they want their eyeliner.
 It is easier to make it thicker than to make it narrower.
 We found this to be best practice.
-It is important to understand so you are not dissatisfied after the first procedure.
+It is important to understand so you are not dissatisfied after the first session.
+We will thicken it at the touch-up session.

-No. We just do permanent makeup.
+No. We don't do lashes.
+We just do permanent makeup.
 Brows, lips, eyeliner, scalp, and skin needling.

 Yes.
 You need to remove lash extensions before doing permanent eyeliner.
 The extensions get in the way of the tattooing and the pigment cannot be deposited deep enough so the tattoo doesn't last very long.